Genre: Adventure / RPG / Open World

 Developer: The Bitfather

 This retro pixel game is a classic rpg game with a group of heroes that are sent to dungeons to fulfill quests.
-On their way they will meet creatures, people and other challenges.
-The round based fights will give them as reward potions and items.
+On their way they will meet creatures, people and other challenges that can already cause some fights too.
+The round based battles will give them as a reward potions and items.
 Funny things happen and most items got silly names.
 The game is definitely old school and got about 16 different heroes to choose from and 3 unlockable difficulties.

 You only want to buy this game if you like the retro graphic.
 The sense of humor is entertaining.
-Your inventory is so small that it is hard to figure out which loot you should keep.
+Your inventory is so small that it is hard to figure out which loot you should keep and unfortunately you can't expand it.

 This party-based game is an almost rogue like experience centred around defeating bosses and clearing dungeons in a sarcastic high fantasy setting filled with pop culture references.
 It can be pretty hard to survive in the dungeons and you'll need to adapt your strategy and tactics to the abilities of the monsters and bosses.
 There is not really any story to this game nor any exploration or meaningful conversations, only quests you can choose.
 Most loot is just junk for selling.
 It feels a bit unfair that you can not equip your party with armor or items that would protect them against most status effects the enemies use.
 The protection will be partial and insufficient most of the time.

-We recommend: If you like retro rpg, buy it on sale!
+We recommend: If you like retro rpg games, buy it on sale!